-Discover the two major Inca cities on this epic 6-day Choquequirao Trek to Machu Picchu.
-This challenging trail is lesser known but offers killer views across the staggering pathways of the Apurimac Canyon to reach the "Cradle of Gold" - Choquequirao.
+Discover the two major Inca cities on this epic Choquequirao Trek to Machu Picchu 6 days.
+This challenging trail is lesser known but offers killer views across the staggering pathways of the Apurimac Canyon to reach the "Cradle of Gold", Choquequirao.
 Perfect for those who want to level up their knowledge of the Inca Culture.

-Throughout the journey, expect to pass several Andean natural wonders, from the roaring Apurimac River to exhuberating flora and fauna.
-You will camp in secluded locations and finish with a visit to the stunning World Wonder of Machu Picchu.
+Throughout the journey, expect to pass several Andean natural wonders, from the roaring Apurimac River to exuberating flora and fauna.
+You will camp in secluded locations, and after a nice train trip, you'll finish with a visit to the stunning World Wonder of Machu Picchu.

 The Choquequirao Trek to Machu Picchu is a 6-day hiking tour in Peru that takes you from the remote Incan ruins of Choquequirao to the iconic Machu Picchu.
 Choquequirao, which means "cradle of gold" in Quechua, is a lesser-known Incan site located high in the Andes Mountains, and the trek to reach it is challenging but rewarding.